← Twist And Shout Variations List

 Pressing Information

+Capitol of Canada subcontracted the RCA pressing plant in Smith Falls (Ontario) to manufacture the records.
 These copies are the last to feature the "no brackets" rainbow label (see perimeter print at the bottom of the label: "Manufactured in Canada by Capitol Records of Canada" with no brackets around the word CANADA).
+Curiously, from this point on, matrix numbers returned to lower numbers (-3 / -2), so it is possible that earlier plates were reused, or that newer plates were made from a previous mother.

 Cover

 The jacket for this pressing used the new STRAIGHT cut inner seam type of construction.
 From early April 1964 on, this construction type saw very few changes, mostly only in the size of the seam (the inside fold of the cardboard jacket), varying somewhere between 10 mm and 4 mm until the mid 70s.
-The new frame introduced by Modern Album, now featured a straight cut inner seam (with no indentation in the center).
+The new frame introduced by Modern Album, now featured a straight cut inner seam (with no indentation in the centre).

 Covers up until the mid 70s used a “front slick” construction (a larger back slick, usually printed in black and white, that wrapped around the front of the cardboard cover, onto which a smaller color front slick was glued, creating a white frame effect all around the front image).